Azure/azure-cosmos-dotnet-v3/docs/observability.md

 ```

 ## Client Telemetry (Private Preview)

 ### Inroduction
-It is a feature which you can opt in by setting environment variables.
+It is a feature which can be opted-in by setting environment variables.
 By opting-in this feature, SDK will start sending aggregated telemetry data every 10 minutes to Microsoft.
-Retention Period of telemetry data is 7 days.

-We collect following information as part of this telemetry:
+We collect following information as part of this:
-1. Cache Latencies : Right now, it covers only Collection Cache
+1. Cache Latencies : Right now, it covers only ```Collection Cache```
-2. Client System Usage during an Operation :
+2. Client System Usage (during an operation) :
-    a) CPU usage
+    * CPU usage
-    b) Memory Usage
+    * Memory Usage
-    c) Thread Starvation
+    * Thread Starvation
-    d) Network Connections Opened (only TCP Connections)
+    * Network Connections Opened (only TCP Connections)
-3. Operation Latencies and Request Units.
+3. Operation Latencies and Request Units (RUs).
-4. Network Request Latencies.
-(Sampled to, top 10 slowest to a replica)
+4. Network Request Latencies. (sampled to, top 10 slowest to a replica)

 #### Note: We don't collect any PII data as part of this feature.
 Right now, it is not self opt in, you need to contact us for more information.

 ### Components

-**Telemetry Job:** This is a backgroud task which collects the data and send it to client telemetry service every 10 minutes.
+**Telemetry Job:** This is a background task which collects the data and send it to a microsoft service every 10 minutes.

-**Collectors:** It is basically internal collection which keeps the data, sent during an operation.
+**Collectors:** It is basically, in-memory storage which keeps the telemetry data, collected during an operation.
 Right now, there are 3 kind of collectors we have i.e
-* _Operational Data Collector_: It keeps all the Operation level latencies and Request Units.
+* _Operational Data Collector_: It keeps operation level latencies and request units.
-* _Network Data Collectors_: It keeps all metrics related to network or TCP calls.
-It has its own Sampler which sample in only slowest TCP calls for a particulat replica.
+* _Network Data Collectors_: It keeps all the metrics related to network or TCP calls.
+It has its own Sampler which sample-in only slowest TCP calls for a particular replica.
-* _Cache Data Collector_: It keeps all the Cache Call latencies.
-Right now, only collection cache is implemented.
+* _Cache Data Collector_: It keeps all the cache call latencies.
+Right now, only ```collection cache``` is covered.

-**Get VM Information**: It makes Azure Instance Metadata call.
-If Customer is not on Azure VM, we won't have this information and customer will a warning with exception in the Trace Logs.
+**Get VM Information**: It makes [Azure Instance Metadata](https://learn.microsoft.com/azure/virtual-machines/instance-metadata-service?tabs=windows) call.
+If customer is not on Azure VM, we won't have this information and customer will see a warning with exception in the Trace Logs (if enabled).

-**Processor**: Processor resposibility is to get all the data and divide it into small chunks (< 2MB) and send each chunk to client telemetry service.
+**Processor**: Its resposibility is to get all the data and divide it into small chunks (<2MB) and send each chunk to the microsoft service.

 ```mermaid
 flowchart TD